Find a Lender-Approved Local Conveyancer in Arthog

 • Receiving and releasing funds to the appropriate parties

-• Registering the new ownership and the home loan (if relevant) at the Land Registry.
+• Registering the change in proprietorship and the home loan (where relevant) at the HM Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.